-Why testing matters
+Why testing the evidence matters

 Any treatment for autism spectrum disorder (ASD) will make a claim about how it will help your child.
 It might claim to improve your child’s symptoms, teach skills or even ‘cure’ ASD.
 Testing the intervention involves checking what it claims to do against what happens in reality, when real people use the intervention.
 This process is also called ‘evaluating’ the intervention.

 Essentially, testing matters because – conducted properly – it can tell you whether the intervention does what it’s supposed to do.

 When you’re choosing a treatment or therapy, look for ‘evidence-based’ approaches – that is, interventions that have scientific evidence to show they work for children with autism spectrum disorder (ASD).
 Be cautious and use your judgment when considering treatments or interventions that have not yet been scientifically tested.

 Whether it’s a new skin cream, new computer software or interventions for autism spectrum disorder (ASD), most people agree that the best way to test something is to use a scientific approach.
 Science provides the best tools we have to conduct a fair test of whether something works.

 - clearly describing the behaviour or symptoms that the treatment is supposed to change